Canon 200mm f2.8 review

 Whole name: Canon EF 200m f2.8L MK I USM

 This is a very fine piece of equipment.
 I can say that this is a pixel-peepers lens.
 The lens without the teleconverter is optically faultless.
 Contrast, colours, sharpness all excellent.
 No cast, no fringing.
 You can make ‘wow’ pictures with it.
 If you want to compare, most images from other lenses are looks low-quality compare to this lens, lenses like Canon 24-105 L is or Canon 24-70 L Mk I. This lens has better contrast, nicer colours, and higher resolution than many other lenses.
 The lens has super fast and accurate autofocus.
 You can get lots of fine detail, basically just depend on the camera sensor capabilities.
 If you want to compare to something I can say that the canon 50/1.8 II is not the same class (picture quality, contrast, colours, resolution comparable in number but in looking much different because the 200 collect this amount of details from much smaller area) on my 30D, the 200L so much better.
 This lens is as sharp (maximum resolution) at its sharpest setting as the 6000 dollar mighty Canon 200 f2 L is The latter a little bit sharper at bigger apertures (f2-f3.5).
-Very few canon L is sharper than this lens.
+Very few Canon L lens is sharper than this lens.
 This lens is sharper than the Non-L Canon 100mm macro lens for example.

 There is some difference in resolution though, depending the cameras attached.
 On 50d the resolution at f2.8 8,8% sharper – (2247) than on my 30D at the sharpest setting (f5.6) – (2065).
 According to this the lens easily can be used at f2.8 on more than 15mp cameras, on my 30d if I really want very sharp pictures(small birds) I stop down to f4 (stopping down helps to increase the depth of field as vell, at f2.8 closer distances the DOF paper thin: 2cm from 3 meters).
 The maximum resolution on 50d (2452) is almost 20% sharper, than on my 30D.
 (The numbers are from photozone.de)